| Email: | cchapp12@jccc.edu |

 Missouri State University

-Rand Chappell is in his fourth season as head coach at Johnson County Community College, and his 22nd overall as a collegiate head coach in 2022-23.
+Rand Chappell is in his sixth season as head coach at Johnson County Community College, and his 24th overall as a collegiate head coach in 2025-26.
 He was hired as JCCC’s eighth men’s basketball coach on May 15, 2020.

-In three seasons at JCCC, Chappell has coached three NJCAA All-Americans, nine All-Region VI performers, nine All-Jayhawk Conference picks, one MVP selection, two conference Defensive Players of the Year, one conference Newcomer of the Year and one Freshmen of the Year selection.
-In addition, he has one player who scored over 1,000 points over his career.
+In five seasons at JCCC, Chappell has coached five NJCAA All-Americans, 16 All-Region VI performers, 16 All-Jayhawk Conference picks, one MVP selection, three conference Defensive Players of the Year, one conference Newcomer of the Year, two Freshmen of the Year selections and one 1,000-point scorer.
+Off the court, Chappell has five student-athletes earn College Sports Communicators Academic All-District® and nine earn NJCAA All-Academic honors.
+In addition, he has helped 16 players move on to play at the four-year level, including two at NJCAA D-I.

 In 2021-22, Chappell's team raced out of the gate winning a school record 20 straight games.
 Johnson County opened the season ranked 11th but by mid-January his squad had moved all the way up to No. 2.
 JCCC eventually finished the season 28-4, ranked fourth nationally and finished runner-up in both the KJCCC D-II Conference and the Region 6/Plains District Tournament.
 Chappell also coached three All-KJCCC and Region 6 performers in Tymer Jackson, Desi Williams and Jayland Whitehead.
 Jackson also became the 21st player to be selected All-American.
 He also was named the conference Newcomer of the Year, and Whitehead was selected the Defensive Player of the Year for a second straight season.